1NFR4R3D/CANedge2xlsx/README.md

 # CANedge MF4 to XLSX converter
-A quick MF4 to Excel converter using a DBC file for the University of Nottingham Racing Team.
+A quick MF4 to Excel converter using a DBC file for the University of Nottingham Racing Team, written in Python.

 ## Usage
 ```